Eastman, Georgia: Recreation

 Eastman has few recreational activities.
 The Dodge County Golf Club has a 9-hole golf course, a swimming pool and private golf cart selection.
 It is positioned next to the railroad tracks that run through the town.
-It also has a public baseball field located at the former Boys & Girls Club.
-The Eastman-Dodge County Recreational Fields, located along the Eastman-Dublin Highway (Highway 117), offers the following public sports for kids: football, baseball, tee ball, cheerleading, and soccer.
+The Eastman-Dodge County Recreational Fields, located along the Eastman-Dublin Highway (Highway 117), offers the following public sports for kids: football, baseball, tee ball, cheerleading, soccer, and girl's flag football.

 Education

 Dodge County School District

 Dodge County students in kindergarten to twelfth grades are in the Dodge County School District, which consists of a pre-K school, two elementary schools, a middle school, and a high school.
 The district has 210 full-time teachers and over 3,500 students.